 match the zone.
 If it is wrong, Zorro will display a wrong UTC time in the server window, and strategies based on market open and close times - such as gap trading - won't work anymore.
 If in doubt, set the VPS to the

 same time and time zone of your PC at home.

 If one Zorro is good, many Zorros are even better.
 The free Zorro version can

-trade with one broker and one account only.

-But Zorro S allows to run many Zorro instances simultaneously with different scripts, brokers, and accounts (for details about setting up
+trade with one instance, one broker, and one account only.
+Zorro S allows to run many Zorro instances simultaneously with different scripts (for details about setting up

-multiple connections, see Account List).
+multiple broker connections, see Account List).
 How many Zorro instances can run at the same time depends on the broker

-instances with a MTR4 connection.
+instances with a MT4 connection.

 any Zorro wait with accessing the broker API until other Zorros have finished their API access.

 When running multiple Zorros with the same script, make sure that they don't